aarsanjani/AlternusVera/README.md

 # AlternusVera
 Alternus Vera Project

-Given a Dataset detect the probabilities in Vector out that the content is deliberately manufactured for misinformation.
+Given a text corpus Dataset, compute the probabilities, as a tensor, that the content was deliberately manufactured for misinformation.